 The Changeling (1980)

 After an old composer dude loses his family in a horrible car accident, he becomes super depressed and moves into an old house which happens to be haunted.
 The old classic formula, but this movie is 1 of the OGs of the genre.
-Yes, one of the original haunted house films.
-Its pretty serious, and more gray and sad, than frightening terror, but sometimes that’s just the sort of horror movie you need.
-Dealing with death is mostly sad and gray and cloudy, not as exciting as advertised.
+Its pretty serious, and more gray and sad than frightening terror, but sometimes that’s just the sort of horror movie you need.
+Dealing with death is mostly sad and gray and cloudy, not usually a thrill a minute.

 The ghost brings itself out slowly at first, but as the hauntings grow in intensity you will feel more drawn into its story.
 Who knew about the ghost?
 Was this house purchase a trap all along?
 This film, along with the Poltergeist, created the genre which has been much imitated, but this film might be one not every horror fan has seen.
 No gore.
 Good Acting.
 No CGI, a pure classic.
 “Its an old house, it makes noises”.
 A well made spooky film. – Henderson